csev/ca4e/tools/mistic/README.md

 - **v1.1**: Added probe feature with JavaScript API
 - **v1.0**: Initial release with basic VLSI layout and simulation

+## About Computer Architecture for Everybody

+This MISTIC VLSI tool is part of the **Computer Architecture for Everybody** course, available at [www.ca4e.com](https://www.ca4e.com).
+The course provides hands-on learning experiences for understanding computer architecture concepts through interactive tools and exercises.

 ## License

 This tool is part of the CA4E (Computer Architecture for Everyone) educational project.